Overseas Credit Card Woes - The Mozo Survival Guide

 Credit card issuers are now clued up on the slightest signs of identity theft, and a sudden series of international transactions will raise a red flag.
 Problem is, your account might be deactivated or flagged for possible fraud.
 Such diligence is great if you do experience a thieving disaster, but if the only credit culprit is you, you might find your card being denied just as you're picking up a dinner bill or making that essential holiday purchase.
 Before you head overseas, contact your credit card issuer to let them know of your plans.
 Keep them in the loop, and you'll stay flush with funds.

 Search the market in seconds for the best international travel credit cards.

 It's a worst-case scenario, but if you lose or have your credit card stolen, having it replaced will be much easier with ID.
 And if that gets swiped too, you'll need to fall back on some savvy planning.
-Scan your passport and driver's licence and email them to yourself, or place password-protected files on a thumb drive so you can access copies in case your essentials are lost or stolen - you'll be able to re-establish yourself more quickly in an emergency.
+Scan your passport and driver's licence and email them to yourself, or place password-protected files on a USB drive so you can access copies in case your essentials are lost or stolen - you'll be able to re-establish yourself more quickly in an emergency.